julianhyde/share/blog/_drafts/sql-flaws.md

 Here are the kinds of deficiencies we find:

+* SQL queries contain two sub-languages -- table and column expressions -- that are not easy to mix
+* Nested collections are cumbersome
 * Cannot create temporary functions or values
 * No higher-order functions or function values
 * Cannot loop or recurse (except limited cases via `WITH RECURSIVE`)
-* Poor handling of nested collections
 * Limited type system (no polymorphism, no algebraic types, and anachronisms like length-limited strings)
-* Table and column expressions are different sub-languages

 We'll address the question 'Is SQL a functional programming language?' in a later post.
 But for now let's look at the flaws in more detail.